akashmeshram/Shield-Life/README.md

 App will be intended to targeted non-technical people.

 ### Manage
-The app will allow the user to fill out their medical information, such as insurance information and blood type, so first responders know how to treat them."
+Assuming that a person is stuck in a natural disaster situation, this app will facilitate that person or a first responder to get medical facilities.